 But is spiritual direction a good fit for laypeople, as well?

-When we have health issues, we see a doctor.
-When we have mental health issues, we see a therapist.
-Even without any problems, we may find ways to improve our physical and mental health, such as eating well, developing a fitness routine, improving our relationships, and reading self-help books.
+When you have health issues, you see a doctor.
+When you have mental health issues, you see a therapist.
+Even without any problems, you may find ways to improve your physical and mental health, such as eating well, developing a fitness routine, improving your relationships, and reading self-help books.

 Just as a trainer can help you reach your physical fitness goals, a spiritual director’s job is to help you reach your spiritual fitness goals.
 We will work on improving your prayer life, deepening your scripture studies, developing a closer relationship with God, and learning to discern God’s will for your life.